stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 2. Again to retrieve the actual array of device handles.

-We wrap this code in the following factory method:
+This process is wrapped in the following factory method:

 ```java
 public static Stream<PhysicalDevice> devices(Instance instance) {